 - Excess humidity

 Even in pristine weather conditions, the passage of time will also affect your garage opener.
-Crucial technological components, like copper wiring or the drive mechanism, will break down over time.
+Crucial technology, like copper wiring or the drive mechanism, will break down over time.
 This happens through normal wear and tear, no matter how well you take care of them.

 What is the lifespan of a garage door opener?